 I studied English Literature at Durham University, and briefly worked in the theatre before starting out as a researcher and Assistant Producer of documentaries, working with directors including Rebecca Frayn, James Runcie, Ian Macmillan and Susannah White on a variety of documentary singles and series for Channel 4 and the BBC.

-My film Syria: Across The Lines documented life on both sides of a sectarian frontline in rural Syria.
-To make it, I spent five weeks living with both regime loyalists and opposition fighters in rural Syria, documenting how a once-peaceful community was breaking apart along ethnic and religious lines.
-It involved a 4,500 mile round trip to get across the one mile of no man's land between the two warring sides and witnessed firsthand the devastating use of firepower against a civilian population.
-A co-production for Channel 4 in the UK and PBS FRONTLINE in the US, it is regarded as one of the most important pieces of journalism to emerge from Syria's ongoing conflict.
-It won ten prestigious awards, including an unprecedented clean sweep of an Emmy, a BAFTA, an RTS and a Grierson.
+Syria: Across The Lines documented life on both sides of a sectarian frontline in rural Syria, witnessing how a once-peaceful community was breaking apart along ethnic and religious lines.
+The resulting film won ten prestigious awards, including an unprecedented clean sweep of an Emmy, a BAFTA, an RTS and a Grierson.

-Most recently, my feature length documentary Abused: The Untold Story aired on BBC1.
-Over 18 months, I interviewed many survivors and victims of sexual abuse by Jimmy Savile and others, as well as the key figures who were at the frontline of a story that continues to send shockwaves around British institutions, police forces and the legal system.
-A landmark commission by the BBC through Minnow Films, it featured many survivors who had never before spoken publicly, and was regarded as a defining insight into the real and lasting legacy of Savile's crimes.
+More recently, my feature length BBC documentary Abused: The Untold Story featured interviews with survivors and victims of sexual abuse by Jimmy Savile and others, many of whom had never spoken publicly before.
+The film was regarded as a defining insight into the real and lasting legacy of Savile's crimes.